Is a Personal CFO Right for You?

 Brighton Jones helped pioneer the Personal CFO approach to wealth management nearly two decades ago.

 As Personal CFOs, we work with clients to see the big picture—their total balance sheet and how everything works together.
 We also painstakingly catalog and analyze every detail, understanding how each component fits into the broader, holistic plan.
-As fiduciaries for our clients, we have a legal obligation to act in their best interest, and we believe the best way to fulfill this obligation is to serve as a Personal CFO and embrace a truly comprehensive approach.
+As fiduciaries for our clients, we have a legal obligation to act in their best interest, and we believe the best way to fulfill this obligation is to serve as a Personal CFO and embrace a truly comprehensive wealth management approach.

 What exactly is a Personal CFO, and is it the right fit for you?